Random Terrain

 Disappointing Games

-Besides having a cool rope to swing on, the game was kind of boring.
+Besides having a cool vine to swing on, the game was kind of boring.
 I thought the treasure would be in different places every time you played, but it was just one more Activision game where everything was always in the same place.
+Most enemies in the game had no intelligence to them.
+Pretty much everything was a mindless obstacle.
 I believe that the movie Raiders of the Lost Ark was the reason why Pitfall! was so popular.
 Pitfall Harry didn't seem to have a personality in Pitfall! or Pitfall II.
 All he ever had was stolen from Indiana Jones by way of children's imaginations.

 Some people say that kids weren't aware of the connection between Indiana Jones and Pitfall Harry back then, but In September of 1982, the Indiana Jones buzz was still strong and it looked to most kids I knew like Activision was trying to cash in on that buzz just like everybody else.
 It seemed most of us were aware of the direct connection.
 Back then Indiana Jones was adventure guy no matter what happened in the movie, especially since many of us never even got to see the movie until years later.
 All we had were commercials and hype to go on.
 Any kid that was even slightly paying attention knew that Pitfall! was a Raiders of the Lost Ark 'wannabe' with a dash of Tarzan thrown in (vine swinging and Tarzan yell) and a lot of the kids that didn't know it consciously, knew it subconsciously.